hazymorning/origami/README.md

 ## About

 This is my personal home assistant setup and as usual with HA it's an ongoing hobby project.
 It's a bit ridiculous how much time was spent optimizing this, but home assistant is not necessarily about saving time I guess.
-At least not if you enjoy tinkering and optimizing with it.
+At least not if you enjoy tinkering and optimizing it.

 I think it was around corona times when I found `paper-buttons-row`.
 It's perfect.
 No matter which other card I ever tried since then is as flexible while being as straightforward and simple.
 And it loads pretty much instantly, faster than HA default cards for some mysterious reason.
 Since I've been happily using that setup for quite a while, I decided to document it so others can use it as inspiration.